 Union Pacific (UNP) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the railroad had gained 11.95% in the past month.
-In that same time, the Transportation sector gained 5.98%, while the S&P 500 gained 4.69%.
+Coming into today, shares of the railroad had lost 1.76% in the past month.
+In that same time, the Transportation sector gained 3.86%, while the S&P 500 gained 5.64%.

-Union Pacific will be looking to display strength as it nears its next earnings release, which is expected to be April 21, 2022.
-The company is expected to report EPS of $2.50, up 25% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $5.66 billion, up 13.09% from the year-ago period.
+Wall Street will be looking for positivity from Union Pacific as it approaches its next earnings report date.
+This is expected to be April 21, 2022.
+In that report, analysts expect Union Pacific to post earnings of $2.53 per share.
+This would mark year-over-year growth of 26.5%.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.66 billion, up 13.09% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $11.48 per share and revenue of $23.83 billion, which would represent changes of +15.38% and +9.31%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.53 per share and revenue of $23.83 billion.
+These totals would mark changes of +15.88% and +9.31%, respectively, from last year.

-Any recent changes to analyst estimates for Union Pacific should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.09% higher.
-Union Pacific is currently a Zacks Rank #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.52% higher.
+Union Pacific is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Union Pacific has a Forward P/E ratio of 23.99 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 21.08.
+Looking at its valuation, Union Pacific is holding a Forward P/E ratio of 22.55.
+This represents a premium compared to its industry's average Forward P/E of 19.42.

-Also, we should mention that UNP has a PEG ratio of 2.4.
+Investors should also note that UNP has a PEG ratio of 2.26 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Transportation - Rail was holding an average PEG ratio of 2.11 at yesterday's closing price.
+The Transportation - Rail was holding an average PEG ratio of 1.99 at yesterday's closing price.

 Click to get this free report